FarisGJD/postit/README.md

 ***
 # Testing

+Both manual and automated tests were implemented to test the logic, responsiveness, compatibility, validation, feedback and confirmation during and after completion.
+Automated tests were implemented using test cases within project.
+Manual tests consisted of device and cross browsers compatibility as well as asking others.

 **HTML Validation**

 W3C Markup Validation Service was implementd to validate the HTML/tempaltes of the websites.
 The only errors that came about were due to tempalte variables being inlcuded in the HTML and the use of a base.html import which meant all but one of the pages had head tags.